mdom/mythic-el/README.md

 Mythic.el streamlines this process by handling the dice rolling and list management.
-This documentation deliberatly won't explain the rules of Mythic, you have to bay the books to learn more about Mythic.
+This documentation deliberatly won't explain the rules of Mythic, you have to buy the books to learn more about Mythic.

 ## Installation